PROxZIMA/DarkSpider/README.md

 <!--
   Title: DarkSpider
-  Description: a python script to crawl and extract (regular or onion) webpages through TOR network.
+  Description: a python script to crawl and extract (regular or onion) webpages through the TOR network.
   Author: PROxZIMA
   -->